 - Their own agency: MSHA

 Six years earlier, following an earlier, smaller slurry spill in the same spot, an MSHA engineer made a series of recommendations, but none of them were carried out, and MSHA never followed up.
 Now it was going to.
-Oppegard and Spadaro's team was ready to bring eight separate violations against Massey that together could have resulted in hundreds of thousands of dollars in fines and potential criminal-negligence charges.
+Oppegard and Spadaro's team was ready to bring eight separate violations against Massey, including potential criminal-negligence charges.

 Then George W. Bush was elected president.

-On inauguration day, January 20, 2001, Oppegard got a call from superiors at MSHA telling him, basically, “Don't come back tomorrow, because you're out of a job.”
-There was a new regime at the Mine Safety and Health Administration.
-And at the top was Elaine Chao, Mitch McConnell's second wife, whom Bush nominated as secretary of labor.
+On inauguration day, January 20, 2001, Oppegard got a call from superiors at MSHA telling him, basically, “Don't come back tomorrow, because you‘re out of a job.”
+There was a new regime at MSHA, and at its top was Elaine Chao, Mitch McConnell’s second wife, whom Bush chose as his secretary of labor.

 Oppegard's replacement, Tim Thompson, a district manager from Morgantown, West Virginia, reduced the eight violations to two, with a fine of $55,000 each.
-One day in April 2002, Thompson got a call from MSHA headquarters outside Washington, D.C., after which, with the investigators watching, he crossed out a section of the draft report that called MSHA to account for its lax oversight.
+More: In April 2002, Thompson got a call from MSHA headquarters outside Washington, D.C., after which, with investigators watching, he crossed out a section of the draft report that called MSHA to account for its lax oversight.
 That was enough for Spadaro.
 He tendered his resignation in a letter published in the local papers.
 Then he was hounded for speaking out.